Archives - Exhibition Surrealism in 1947

 Below, extract from La Saga Maeght

-"In the wake of the Braque exhibition, during the three months of the summer of 1947, Aimé presents the crazy project that he had gone to submit to Marcel Duchamp, in Manhattan.
-He wishes, he wants to organize in Paris, in his gallery , a major exhibition of surrealism.
+"In the wake of the Braque exhibition, during the three months of the summer of 1947, Aimé presented the crazy project that he had gone to submit to Marcel Duchamp, in Manhattan.
+He wished, he wanted to organize it in Paris, in his gallery , a great exhibition of surrealism.

-His verve and dynamism won the song.
-Duchamp was thrilled by the ardor and energy of Aimé, who offered to put his entire gallery at the disposal of André Breton and Marcel Duchamp.
+His verve and dynamism carried the day.
+Duchamp was thrilled by the ardor and energy of Aimé, who offered to make his entire gallery available to André Breton and Marcel Duchamp.

-Beyond are twelve octagonal cells , each being, according to Breton, "consecrated to a being, a category of beings or an object likely to be endowed with mythical life and to which an altar will have been erected on the model of pagan cults. – Indian or voodoo, for example ”.
+Beyond are twelve octagonal cells, each being, according to Breton, " dedicated to a being, a category of beings or an object likely to be endowed with mythical life and to which an altar will have been erected on the model of pagan cults – Indian or Voodoo, for example .”
 Breton has carte blanche and does not hesitate to listen to his surrealist friends.

-Excerpts from a letter by Benjamin Péret sum up quite well the spirit of the exhibition: “I propose that curtains of rain fall on the mouths of women in relief...
+Excerpts from a letter from Benjamin Péret sum up the spirit of the exhibition quite well: “I propose that curtains of rain fall on women's mouths in relief...

-For the Wolf-Table, we could hear the amplified sound of the invisible heartbeat...
+For the Table Wolf, we could hear the amplified sound of the invisible heartbeat...

 Votive object for Jeanne Sabrenas: A very large plate in the shape of a star, with five branches ending in an eye and containing milk on which fake spiders float...

-The snake bird wears a crown of condoms...
+The serpentine bird wears a crown of condoms...

-The worldly tiger wears the monocle and stares at a surgical gown with bloody handprints...
+The worldly tiger wears the monocle and stares at a surgeon's coat bearing bloody handprints...

-I also think that we could introduce intermittent noises: the laughter of women being tickled, the sound of fabric being torn, the sound of a person falling down the stairs, the sound of frying, birdsong, geese squeaking, frog songs, noises of kisses, priest's bell with revolver shots, rabid barking... "
+I also think that we could introduce intermittent noises: the laughter of women being tickled, the sound of torn fabric, the sound of a person falling down a staircase, the sound of frying, birdsong, geese squeaking, frog songs, kissing noises, priest's bell with revolver shots, enraged barking... »

-Modernity of thought, again, when it is written: “Everything is false today in the relationship between man and woman.
-These relationships are master to slave; it must disappear among us. »
+Modernity of thought, again, when it is written: “Everything is false today in the relationships between man and woman.
+These relationships are between master and slave; it must disappear among us. »

 And, still in the catalog, from the pen of Sarane Alexandrian: “I believe in the possibility, for a handful of men, of inaugurating a cult of women so profoundly mystical and carnal.”